-While there is a momentum in the market regarding public cloud ERP platform, many enterprises still prefer to have a private cloud platform.
+While there is momentum in the market regarding public cloud ERP platform, many enterprises still prefer to have a private cloud platform.
 This is specifically true for mid-market and large organizations that have tremendous data storage requirements and have a lot of sensitive business information.

 Customers choosing private cloud do so to ensure that their data is not shared on open public platforms.
-It provides them more information security, privacy and control over their data.
-Each customer has its own database and a highly scalable infrastructure.
-Like public cloud customers, by choosing a private cloud platform, customers can offload technical support, maintenance, monitoring, servers, operating systems, and databases.
+It provides them with more information security, privacy and control over their data.
+Each customer has its own database and highly scalable infrastructure.
+Like public cloud customers, by choosing a cloud platform, customers can offload technical support, maintenance, monitoring, servers, operating systems, and databases.

-Despite the luring benefits offered by private cloud platforms, there are certain challenges faced by private cloud vendors.
-Before opting for a private cloud, customers should carefully analyze their requirements and alignment with provider’s goals.
+Despite the luring benefits offered by private cloud platforms, there are certain challenges faced by cloud vendors.
+Before opting for a private cloud, customers should carefully analyze their requirements and alignment with the provider’s goals.

 The vendor should be able to take care of all their business requirements.
-The enterprise should seek information about R&D investment of the vendor.
-Whether the vendor has plans to develop platform, enhance ERP functionality or develop its own set of applications, the enterprise must be fully aware of the long-term consequences of associating with the private cloud vendor.
+The enterprise should seek information about the R&D investment of the vendor.
+Whether the vendor has plans to develop a platform, enhance ERP functionality or develop its own set of applications, the enterprise must be fully aware of the long-term consequences of associating with the cloud vendor.

 Nonetheless, the enterprise seeking private cloud enjoys the advantage of having an individual database with complete control over data.
 They can independently determine the application, platform and infrastructure set up.
 The software is under control as users can decide when to upgrade it.
 Furthermore, there are dedicated servers and guaranteed resources without comprising the speed and operation of the system.